kitwong5/students_knowledge_with_k-mean_dbscan/README.md

 From the evaluated outcome, it concluded attributes exam result (PEG) and the degrees of study time (STG) were not able to accurately predict the level of knowledge (UNS).
 Maybe other attributes from the
 User Knowledge dataset need to be added to the analysis in order to improve the prediction accuracy on the user’s level of knowledge.

 Other than K Means cluster modeling, DBSCAN cluster model has also been performed for attributes PEG and STG.
-DBSCAN requires two parameters that they are the maximum distance between two samples to be considered in the same neighborhood (Eps) and the minimum number of points (minPTS).[2]
+DBSCAN requires two parameters that they are the maximum distance between two samples to be considered in the same neighborhood (Eps) and the minimum number of points (minPTS).
 Since no domain knowledge was obtained to specify these two parameters, a k-distance graph was employed in determining the Eps parameter value, and small value approach was used in determining the minPTS parameter.
 By running the k-distance graph, the optimal k-distance of 0.075 was identified for Eps parameter.
 For minPTS parameter, it was decided to use 3 as the minPTS parameter because the points distribution between PEG and STG are not tightly packed thus small minPTS was employed.

 ![image](https://github.com/kitwong5/students_knowledge_with_k-mean_dbscan/assets/142315009/76e9dc40-614f-4dce-a4fc-9c8a2d1695c6)